Do you need a license to pour concrete?

 - Questions will be presented to you as if you are running a large scale construction business with several employees and jobs happening all at once.

-I have helped all types of construction professionals from various backgrounds and experience levels get licenses.
+Thousands of construction professionals from various backgrounds, trades and experience levels get license in California each year.

 Most are startled by how different the subject matter on the state exam is from their years of first-hand experience.